-Figure 23: Update and Backup
+Figure 31: Update and Backup

-3.2.8.1 Software Update
+3.2.6.1 Software Update

 "Check now" searches the specified home directory of the FTP server or local file for a file of type 'mdm-1XY-Software.tgz', where XY is the custom identifier (OV, or empty for the Tritec version).
+Be sure to select a .tgz file and no other suffix.